Spring Container Garden Idea

-Idea for Spring Container Garden, plus handy guidance on the Lowe's plant tags and spring container planting ideas.
+Idea for Spring Container Garden, plant combinations plus handy guidance on the Lowe’s plant tags and spring container planting ideas.

 You may have your doubts, but I do believe that Spring is really just around the corner.
-I know…some of you are reading this with snow on the ground or snow in the forecast and think I'm off my rocker…but I'm feeling confident on this prediction and it’s time to begin thinking about your spring container gardens and plant combinations!.
+I know…some of you are reading this with snow on the ground or snow in the forecast and think I’m off my rocker…but I’m feeling confident on this prediction and it’s time to begin thinking about your spring container gardens and plant combinations!.

 To that end, and maybe to give Mother Nature a hint, I planted spring container gardens for my front porch last week.

 And even though our lows for the next couple of days will be quite chilly for April, my container gardens have me feeling all spring-y.

 I found these plants last week at Lowe’s and discovered something I hadn’t noticed before.
 I don’t know if the tags have always had this guidance, but there is a little number in the upper left hand corner of the tags, in this case it’s a ‘9’.
 A ‘9’ indicates that the specific plant is a shade plant, needing only 1-3 hours of morning sun.

 This is so handy!
-By choosing only, in this case, ‘9's, I can be assured that all the plants in my spring container garden have the exact same light requirements!
+By choosing only, in this case, ‘9’s, I can be assured that all the plant combinations in my spring container garden recipes have the exact same light requirements!

 For each pot, I planted 2 Korean Rock Ferns, 1 Bressingham Coral Bells, and 1 Scotch Moss.
 In just the one week since they were planted, the scotch moss is already spreading out…holy thriller, filler, and spiller Batman!
 I’m hopeful it will cascade, even it just a wee bit.